New England Council Evaluating Groundfish Monitoring Program

 - Perform periodic review of the effectiveness of the monitoring program

-Amendment 23 would maintain these existing goals, and revises the program to better address Goal #1 (improved catch accounting).
+Amendment 23 maintains these existing goals, and revises the program to better address Goal #1 (improved catch accounting).
 The objectives associated with this goal are to:

 - Determine total catch and effort, for each sector and the common pool, of target or regulated species.